I-am-PUID-0/DUMB_docs/docs/services/core/cli-debrid.md

     "env": {}
 },
 ```
+!!! note "While listed as optional, the onboarding process will treat it as a dependent service and enable it by default.
+You can disable it from the [DUMB Frontend](../dumb/dumb-frontend.md) if desired"

 Phalanx DB provides distributed metadata storage via Hyperswarm.
 It is optional but can enhance metadata resilience and syncing.